0xpatatedouce/scriptcitrea/README.md

 Save and exit (Ctrl + X, then Y, then Enter).

-Move the file
+Move the file:
 ```
 sudo ln -s /etc/nginx/sites-available/citrea-rpc /etc/nginx/sites-enabled/
 ```

-verify if nginx work well
+Verify if nginx work well:
 ```
 sudo nginx -t
 ```

-Enable the service
+Enable the service:
 ```
 sudo systemctl enable nginx
 ```

-Start the service
+Start the service:
 ```
 sudo systemctl start nginx
 ```

-You can verify the status of the service
+You can verify the status of the service:
 ```
 sudo systemctl status nginx
 ```

-You can try this curl command to see if the rpc work, you should have a result like this
+You can try this curl command to see if the rpc work, you should have a result like this:
 ```
 Curl -X POST --header "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"citrea_syncStatus","params":[], "id":78}' http://167.86.111.173:80
 ```